Top Kitchen Hacks to Save Money

 These are just a few things that you probably pay way too much for and could easily make from scratch.

 Have you ever bought a huge bag of greens that you just knew you would eat?
 I mean, you did just re-start your diet last Monday, right?
 Well if you are anything like the rest of us, you’ll likely spend the whole week watching the precious greens go to waste.
 Bananas?
 Milk?
 Forget about it!
-Don’t fret, there is an easy solution to preserving these items: freezing.
+Don’t fret, there is an easy solution to preserving these items: freezing, with appliances you find on unclutterer.
 There are different methods to freezing things like herbs, greens and fruits, but it’s worth a few minutes of research to save your hard-earned dough (pun intended as dough actually freezes quite well!)
 Check out this list of items you can freeze to get going.

 3) Advanced Meal Prep and Cooking in Bulk